mrzepa/meraki_config_sync/README.md

 ## Notes

-1. **Testing Mode:** Use the `--test` flag for a dry run without applying any changes.
-2. Ensure that your Meraki API key has the appropriate permissions for the operations (read/write).
+1. Ensure that your Meraki API key has the appropriate permissions for the operations (read/write).
-3. Do not hard-code sensitive information (such as API keys) in scripts; always use the `.env` file.
+2. Do not hard-code sensitive information (such as API keys) in scripts; always use the `.env` file.

 ---